-In his NHL100 profile of Sawchuk, author Bob Duff writes that although Sawchuk made things look easy in the net, that wasn't always the case away from the rink.
+In his NHL100 profile of Sawchuk, author Bob Duff wrote that although Sawchuk made things look easy in the net, that wasn't always the case away from the rink:

 "'Terry was someone who compartmentalized his life,' said David Dupuis, author of Sawchuk: The Troubles and Triumphs of the World's Greatest Goalie.
 'His teammates were his teammates, his family was his family, his friends were his friends and he never let someone from one compartment gain entry to another."

 "On the ice, Sawchuk was plagued by serious injury and a shocking lack of confidence in his abilities.